biointec/jabba/README.md

 =====

 Jabba takes as input a de Bruijn graph and a set of sequences:
 - linear paths in the de Bruijn should be concatenated.
-The graph should be in the following file format, where each node spans 4 lines, as follows:
+The graph should be in the following file format.
+Each node spans 4 lines, containing meta data, the sequence content of the node, and the in and out edges of the node, as follows:

 >\<meta information\>
 >\<sequence\>
->left arcs	\<in edges represented by node number of origin, separated by tabs\>
+>left	arcs	\<number of in edges\>	\<in edges represented by node number of origin, separated by tabs\>
->right arcs	\<out edges represented by node number of target, separated by tabs\>
+>right	arcs	\<number of out edges\>	\<out edges represented by node number of target, separated by tabs\>

 - the set of sequences should be in fasta or fastq format.
 These sequences will be corrected (e.g. PacBio reads).
 The corrections will be written to a file Jabba-\<input filename\>.fasta.